0xTomDaniel/informu-engineer-test/README.md

 Clone this entire repository and only refactor the file named 'LocationTrackerRefactorTest.ts'.

-*You will upload your refactored file when you open the form to submit all of your answers.*
+*You will upload your refactored file(s) when you open the form to submit all of your answers.*

 Here are some important instructions to follow during your refactor: